Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Creation of internal shocks

-The piston initiation of a detonation with parameters allowing only for a single steady CJ point agree well with the steady integral curves.
-As the detonation front accelerates from the piston face, it begins with a velocity $D<D_A<D_B$.
-The detonation velocity temporarily stabilizes when $D=D_A$ as the creation of sonic point A stops signals from the rear boundary from affecting the front.
-A shock forms behind point A, as predicted by the singularity in the integral curve, as sonic point B is created behind the shock.
-During the transient of the internal shock, both sonic points A and B coexist.
-The internal shock eventually reaches the detonation front, accelerating it to $D=D_B$ and the detonation continues steadily with the single sonic point predicted in the integral curves.
-Changing the parameters to allow for two steady CJ points ($D=D_A=D_B=D_{AB}$) results in the same sequence of events, which does not lead to the predicted integral curve seen in figure \ref{fig:Steady_state_2_CJ_points}.
+The piston initiation of a detonation with a single steady CJ point yielded the steady integral curves.
+As the detonation front accelerated from the piston face, it began with a velocity $D<D_{\text{A}}<D_{\text{B}}$.
+The detonation velocity temporarily stabilized when $D=D_{\text{A}}$ because the creation of sonic point A stopped signals from the rear boundary from affecting the front.
+A shock formed behind point A, as inferred by the singularity in the integral curve (figure \ref{fig:Steady_state_1_CJ_point}), and sonic point B appeared behind the shock.
+Both sonic points A and B coexisted until the internal shock reached the detonation front, accelerating it to $D=D_{\text{B}}$.
+The detonation then continued steadily with the single sonic point predicted in the integral curves of figure \ref{fig:Steady_state_1_CJ_point}.

+This supports the results of unsteady simulations by Khasainov and Veyssi\`{e}re \cite{khasainov1996initiation} that found the regime with a slower detonation speed was always accelerated to the faster velocity regime when multiple solutions were possible.

-Unsteady simulations were then initiated with the predicted steady integral curves to understand the discrepancy, however, none of the steady profiles have proved to be stable as they all finished with a CJ point B and non-sonic point A. The formation of internal shocks, when created, always occurred at a sonic point, indicating that these sonic points may be unstable.
+The same sequence of events was seen under parameters that should have yielded two steady CJ points.
+The detonation evolved to have a single CJ point instead of the two predicted in figure \ref{fig:Steady_state_2_CJ_points}.
+The piston initiation transient was removed by initiating simulations with the predicted steady integral curves to investigate the discrepancy.
+However, none of the steady profiles prove to be stable, ending up with a CJ point B and subsonic point A (with respect to the detonation front, {i.e.} in the strong solution).
+The detonation front propagated slower than expected while under the influence of point A, shown to be a result of numerical diffusion.

+Interestingly, the internal shocks, when created, always formed at sonic point B. This indicates sonic points A and B may be unstable when they coexist.
+The creation of internal shocks at sonic points will be investigated using the method of characteristics in section \ref{sec:Inspection of sonic points by the method of characteristics} and using linear stability analysis in section \ref{sec:Lin_stab_analysis}.